 Storage Containers are also great because you will be able to store leftovers without putting the whole entire pot or pan in the refrigerator.
 This is annoying and hinders the next person from being able to use pots and pans when cooking their meals.

 Another organizational tip for living with roommates is understanding boundaries.
 One way to do this is by dividing your space, depending on your living arrangements.
-If you can’t get along get a divider, if you have personal space around house get a divider.
+If you can’t get along get a divider, if you have personal space around the house get a divider.
 There are so many reasons why some people choose to put up dividers, It’s your choice.

 Let’s not forget the fridge and cupboards.
 There are many ways to establish your own individual space.
 This also depends on your apartment setup.
-Divide your kitchen space is a great way to get organize.
+Dividing your kitchen space is a great way to get organized.

-Organizing and Labeling Food Items: Assuming that you guys have extra storage in boxes, bins or containers.
+Organizing and Labeling Food Items: Assuming that you guys have extra storage boxes, bins, or containers.
 Using labels will be perfect in identifying personal storage items.
-Not only does labeling works perfect for storage boxes, but they do work perfectly for fridge storage containers.
+Not only does labeling works perfectly for storage boxes, but it does work perfectly for fridge storage containers.
 This way you won’t gobble down your roommate’s food thinking it’s yours.

 Ok!
 This is personal now, you have clean roommates and you have messy roommates.
-You have to some form of system, because you can’t expect people to clean up after you all the time.
-It’s not fair, having a cleaning/chores Schedule will definitely help to keep on track with what everyone in the household should be doing and put some organization in your rooming situation.
+You have to some form of system because you can’t expect people to clean up after you all the time.
+It’s not fair, having a cleaning/chores schedule will definitely help to keep on track with what everyone in the household should be doing and put some organization in your rooming situation.

 Rules and Responsibility Agreements